stuyam/hotwire_native_version_gate/README.md

 App version information is appended to the app's User Agent so the backend can feature gate based on that information.

 ### Setup
-Step 1: Configure your iOS and/or Android app to prepend version information to the User Agent:
+**Step 1**: Configure your iOS and/or Android app to prepend version information to the User Agent:
 ```swift
 // iOS (swift)
 if let appVersion = Bundle.main.infoDictionary?["CFBundleShortVersionString"] as?
 String {